colorful line illustration of young people holding phones

 Gen Z consumers have some pretty unique characteristics, especially as it relates to how they spend their time, what they value and how brands should reach them.
 Gen Z is a financial powerhouse, and half the members of this generation haven’t even entered the job market yet.

 But smart marketers have their sights set on converting them now.
 To date, Generation Z is the single most influential generation of kids in history to wield sway over Mom’s and Dad’s wallets.
-And their financial super powers are only going to get stronger.
+And their financial superpowers are only going to get stronger.

 Who Is Generation Z?

-Gen Z commands a remarkable $143 billion in buying power.
-That’s almost 40 percent of ALL consumer shopping — crazy, huh?
 Ninety-three percent of parents say their Gen Z children influence their household spending.
 Another 70 percent of parents ask their Gen Z kids for advice before making purchase decisions.
 That’s A LOT of influence.

 The obvious next question you probably have is how can you influence them to buy your product or service?!
 Let’s find out what makes post-millennials buy.